Knowing how to reduce taxes in retirement is paramount to making your money last.

 Most people think you should withdraw from your retirement accounts in a set order.
 We see this in our audience polling during taxes in retirement webinars all the time.

-For example, conventional wisdom starts by taking after-tax money held in a bank or taxable investment accounts first, then withdraw tax-deferred savings like Traditional IRA, and then take distributions from tax-free Roth IRA accounts last.
+For example, conventional wisdom starts by taking after-tax money held in a bank or taxable investment accounts first, then withdraw tax-deferred savings from a Traditional IRA, and then take distributions from tax-free Roth IRA accounts last.

 This conventional wisdom isn't terrible, but it usually isn't optimal either.
-Our suspicion is it became a status-quo because it's easy to implement, and most people, including many financial advisors, don't like digging into the details on taxes.
+Our suspicion is it became a status-quo because it's easy to implement, and most people, including many financial advisors at major brokerage firms, don't like digging into the details on taxes.

 However, the order in which you withdraw money from your savings is an area that can substantially impact your retirement income plan.